scoconno/scoconno.github.io/self/introduction/start.md

 While you are my student, the appropriate way to address me is as Dr. O'Connor.
 Since your messages and emails are archived, I encourage you to adopt a professional, friendly tone in our communications.
 No 'hey', 'yo', 'what's up', smiley face, etc. See [contact](/contact) for further information.

 ## Mechanics
-Refer to the [syllabus](https://scottoconnor.org/self/Syllabus.pdf) each week for the assigned readings.
+Refer to the syllabus each week for the assigned readings.
+You will find it under 'syllabus' in Blackboard.

 ### Blackboard
 There is a dedicated module for each week.
 You will find these under 'weeks' in Blackboard.
 In the module for each week, there are two types of links: